raspberrypilearning/grow-a-tree/en/step_2.md

 If you have a Scratch account you can make a copy by clicking **Remix**.

 You should see you!
-And a teeny tiny tree.
+And a teeny tiny tree in the bottom centre of the screen.
+Remember, stay as still as possible and the tree will grow.

-Click the green flag to play.
-Remember, stay as still as possible and follow the instructions embedded in the game.
+Click the green flag to play and follow the instructions embedded in the game.

 <div>
 <iframe src="https://scratch.mit.edu/projects/396479175/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>